 The 26 point system applies to team schedules and to each individual that wrestles.
 For an individual, this would include a combination of wrestling on the junior varsity and varsity teams.
 Ninth grade students may wrestle under the 26 point system.
 A ninth grade student may reach the 26 allowable points by wrestling a combination of junior high and high school events or wrestling the entire season with the high school team.
-If a ninth grade student wrestles with the junior high team for the entire season, he/she will be limited to 11 duals and 3 tournaments.
+If a ninth grade student wrestles with the junior high team for the entire season, he/she will be limited to 11 duals and 3 tournaments or 8 duals and 4 tournaments, one of which must on on a Saturday.

+f.
+Quadrangular/Festival

-- f.
-Quadrangular/Festival - (1) A quadrangular/festival is not a tournament.
+- (1) A quadrangular/festival is not a tournament.
 When using the 26 point system a quadrangular/festival is classified as multi-team competition. - (2) A quadrangular/festival shall be limited to one day or two successive nights. - (3) No more than four schools shall participate. - (4) All duals must be scheduled before the first match starts. - (5) Will be counted as three points towards the 26 point system.